adobs/project/README.md

 # About the Logo

 I created an OkCupid account.
-I then analyzed **58K profiles** across the country of people that are interested in the group I fall into:

-straight woman aged 18-36 years old.
+I then analyzed **58K profiles** across the country of people that are interested in the group I fall into: straight woman aged 18-36 years old.

 This site shows you the profiles that I, *as a woman*, found.

-# Table of Contents(unformatted list with links that jump to the section)
+# Table of Contents

 * [Setup](#setup)